 “I’ll stay 'til the wind changes.” ~ Mary Poppins

-Last Saturday night, the wind must have changed because our beautiful and loving and joyful Maude suddenly left us.
+Last Saturday night, we felt the wind change.
+Out of nowhere and from nothing our beautiful and loving and joyful Maude suddenly left us.
 In her wake is a cyclone of anguish and helplessness.

-The wind that brought her to us blew up from the south nine years ago.
+The wind that brought her to us nine years ago blew up from the south.
 Hurricane Katrina.
-Along the way, it picked up a terrified three month old puppy in Louisiana and dropped her into the PAWS clinic on the south side of Chicago.
+Amidst its mayhem and destruction, it swept up a terrified three month old puppy in Louisiana and dropped her into the PAWS clinic on the south side of Chicago.

 Which is where we met her.
-Huddled and catatonically afraid in a small crate, surrounded by the organized chaos of 300 other animals rescued by PAWS that late summer from the devastation around New Orleans.
+Huddled and catatonically afraid in a small crate, surrounded by the organized chaos of 300 other animals that were being rescued by PAWS that late summer from the devastation around New Orleans.

 We had sold our business three months earlier and spent the final days of August watching in horror as civilization collapsed in real time on live television.
 Finding PAWS gave us a way to help and started a relationship that endures to this day.
-It also later gave us two other dogs, Fred and Summer.
+Over time, it was a relationship that has also given us two other dogs, Fred and Summer.
 But those are stories for years from now - if I have anything to do with it.

 In truth, Maude never fully recovered from the hurricane.
 Found wandering the streets around New Orleans in the aftermath of Katrina, the efforts to trap her scarred her for life.
 Until the last of her days, the arrival of a stranger sent her into a panic, a fear hard-wired so deeply that only a handful of people made it all the way through her defenses.